The T3 Care Home Session Plan Continues

 WORLD ALZHEIMER’S DAY 2016

-T3 showcase benefits of Ping Pong on World Alzheimer’s Day!
+T3 Foundation showcase benefits of T3 Foundation Kit on World Alzheimer’s Day!

 World Alzheimer’s Day 21st September 2016

-To celebrate World Alzheimer’s Day T3 Ping Pong and Hill Homes, a residential care home in North London, are delighted to announce that they will partner for stage three of T3’s research into the benefits of playing ping pong on those suffering from Alzheimer’s and dementia.
+To celebrate World Alzheimer’s Day T3 Foundation and Hill Homes, a residential care home in North London, are delighted to announce that they will partner for stage three of T3 Foundation’s research into the benefits of playing ping pong on those living with Alzheimer’s and dementia.